 Show all timings

 With Bengali restaurants being almost non-existent in Mumbai, but the cuisine sought after, this restaurant is a hotspot for many.
 The menu expectedly, offers Bengali cuisine, though not the traditional favourites only.
 There is an exhaustive bar menu as well.
 The consistent quality of the food here contributes to its popularity.
-Carnivores and seafood lovers can tuck into Bengali delicacies like kosha mangsho, bekti gondhoraj, daab chingri, kancha lonka murgi, but vegetarians need not despair.
-They have a lot to choose from as well, as this cuisine offers diverse vegetarian options.
-Mochar ghonto, channar kalia, jhinge aloo posto, are worth a try.
-The sweet and tangy tomatoer kehjur chutney is a must-have with one’s meal.
+The sweet and tangy 'Tomatoer Kehjur Chutney' is a must-have with one’s meal.
 The food makes abundant use of Bengali spices and the subtle flavours tease your palate.
 The fish is fresh and melts in your mouth.
 One cannot possibly round off a Bengali meal without the quintessential sweets.
-The nolen gurer ice cream, payesh and malpua are decadent and irresistible.
+The 'Nolen Gurer Ice Cream', 'Payesh' and 'Malpua' are decadent and irresistible.
+Order wisely as the portions are hearty.
 The service is prompt and the staff courteous and helpful.

 Mumbai enjoys quite a lot of global cuisines but its hold on regional fares is exceptional.
 A vast range of cultures finds their home in the city and when they do, they bring with themselves their own flavours.
 If you happen to have a hankering for Bengali food then no need to hop on the next flight to West Bengal, for you have a slice of Bengal right in the streets of Mumbai.
 Get your fill of succulent seafood and creamy misti doi and traditional fish paturi without leaving the city border.
 Experience the soul of Kolkata at ‘Oh!
 Calcutta’, a wonderful fine dining restaurant that is known to capture the true essence of Bengal through its menu.
 Mumbai owns not less than three outlets of Oh!
 Calcutta, including the one at Melbourne Society, Andheri West.